 - An HDR software.
 I highly recommend Photomatix, probably the best HDR software out there!
 If you are looking for a quick and free solution, you can check out Luminance HDR, but I personally haven’t tested it.

 - A Panorama software, to stitch your HDR images together and make your panorama.
-There is a not-too-bad free software called Hugin, but a more powerful professional software like Autopano Pro/Giga will really make your panorama creation hassle-free.
+There is a not-too-bad free software called Hugin, but a more powerful professional software like PTGui will really make your panorama creation hassle-free.